-The "Centre for international comparative assessments of education (ZIB)" bundles the realisation of PISA studies in Germany as well as the German research of international educational assessments.
+The "Centre for International Student Assessment” (ZIB) coordinates the implementation of PISA studies in Germany as well as German research on international comparative assessments.

 Funded by the ZIB budget, DIPF has set up a new professorship for computer-aided procedures in instruction and the assessment of achievement.

 |Areas of focus|